For the ACRM 2020 Virtual Annual Conference

 Q: Will presenters continue to receive a discount code?

 A: Yes.
-Please reference any Presenter communication sent from speakers@ACRM.org to retrieve your discount code.
+Please reference any Presenter communication sent from speakers@ACRM.org to retrieve your discount code for 20% off registration.

 Q: What are the benefits to being an ACRM Presenter?